Updates:

 The keel was fixed to the hull of the boat.
 Regarding the painting, the hull is on the finish and the sail is being colored as well.
 The students chose to draw an ermine with a bombard, in black and white, which is the animal emblem of Brittany.

-This is one of five miniboats to be built and launched in collaboration with the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).
+This is one the miniboats to be built and launched in collaboration with the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).